 In the first instance if a member of staff has a concern about a child they should report this immediately to the DSL.
+If the DSL is not available then speak to the DDSL.

 The DSL may well have information that others members of staff do not know about a child and their family.
 Staff should be told on a 'need to know basis' (see confidentiality Section 7).